Pepe Moreno (comics): Hell Cab

 Pepe led the development of Hell Cab, which was completed in 1993.
 Hell Cab was an interactive time travel adventure with a moral twist, published by the Time Warner Interactive Group (formerly Warner New Media) on CD-ROM.

 Computer Gaming World in November 1993 criticised Hell Cab's "very slow" CD and QuickTime streaming speed, stating that the delays interrupted the player's immersion.
 The magazine described the software as "more like an interactive tour book and variety show lumped into one" than a game, and concluded with a hope that as technology improved "Moreno will be able to create a world of sight and sounds that truly entertain and offer smoother immersion into his creative vision".
 In April 1994 the magazine said that Hell Cab was "a case of new technology meeting old game design ... we were enamored of the graphics but less than enchanted with some of the game play".

-TV Shows
+TV shows

 Pepe worked along Bob Camp and contributed to character and scenario designs for shows like ThunderCats, Silverhawks and as lead designer for TigerSharks.

 The arts

-Pepe's early underground art work in the San Francisco bay was featured at the Smithsonian Institution while the museum of Modern Art in France has a permanent exhibition of Pepe's fine art.
-Pepe's art was heavily discussed in many articles and magazines such as one issued in the fall of 1988 titled "Rebellion, Reform and Revolution: American Graphic Design for Social Change" MIT press.
-While in 2015 Pepe collaborated with the late & Great Richard Duardo known as the "West Coast Warhol" as they produced a series of fine art prints of his work.
-In 2016 Pepe was awarded large year-long art commission for the Valencia Opera House 2016–2017 season.
+Pepe's early underground artwork in the San Francisco Bay Area was featured at the Smithsonian Institution while the Museum of Modern Art in France has a permanent exhibition of Pepe's fine art.
+Pepe's art was heavily discussed in many articles and magazines, such as one issued in the fall of 1988 titled "Rebellion, Reform and Revolution: American Graphic Design for Social Change" (MIT Press).
+While in 2015 Pepe collaborated with the late & Great Richard Duardo, known as the "West Coast Warhol" as they produced a series of fine art prints of his work.
+In 2016, Pepe was awarded a large year-long art commission for the Valencia Opera House 2016–2017 season.